tianzhaotju/LEAM/README.md

 ## 2. A Demo

+Pleas find our built model at: <https://huggingface.co/anonymoussss/leam/blob/main/best_model.ckpt>.
+Download the model and place it in folder `LEAM/checkpointSearch/`.

 We provide a demo to generate mutation faults for JFree Chart on fiexd version.

 Please run `CUDA_VISIBLE_DEVICES=0,1 python3 testDefect4jV1Fixed.py Chart-1` in the `LEAM/` folder directory.
 The generated mutation faults are saved as JSON in the `LEAM/mutants/` folder directory.